stefanonegri/demoMIVSCode/README.md

 # demoMIVSCode
-demo of MI VS Code capabilities (AI oriented)
+demo of MI VS Code capabilities (AI oriented): this demo buld an API for weather service, making use of AI capabilities
+## Description
+This demo buld an API for weather service, making use of AI capabilities.
+It shows the usage of a connector (Redis, optionally, in this case Redis must be installed and running) and data mappping.
+Finally it shows how to run a integration for testing and export it as a car file or docker image
 ## Intro
 1. Open VSCode and go to the Wecome page ("Open MI Welcome")
 2. Show the samples projects